GSA/digitalgov.gov/content/communities/video-production-pros-community-of-practice.md

 uid: video-production-pros
 date: 2016-07-08 1:19:06 -0400
 title: Video Production Pros Community of Practice
-summary: Who Are We?
-We launched in 2016 to help people connect and share great ideas.
-Video Production Pros brings together passionate storytellers, artists, social gurus, strategists, and video production experts from across the U.S. government.
-We will share leading trends, best practices, latest projects, feedback, techniques, and strategies to help our respective agencies connect with
+summary: Video Production Pros brings together passionate storytellers, artists, social gurus, strategists, and video production experts from across the U.S. government.
+We will share leading trends, best practices, latest projects, feedback, techniques, and strategies to help our respective agencies connect with people through the power of video.
 authors:
   - randy-abramson
 ---